johnnylord/context-aware-tracker/README.md

 ```

 ## How to run my code
-In this section, I will show you how to perform tracking with CAT tracker on specific video dataset.
+In this section, I will show you how to perform tracking with CAT tracker on specific video sequence or overall dataset.

 ### 1. Install dependent packages
 ```bash